cg94301/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: My Changes to *Optimize Frames per Second in pizza.html*

+##### Manually resize images

+The pizzeria.jpg is 2014x1536px originally, but displayed in the upper left corner at much smaller size.
+When resizing the viewport one can notice a layout change at 991px, where the pic changes to 100% viewport width.
+That means the largest this pic will ever be is 991px in width.
+Resize pic so it is that wide, while proportionally keeping height.
+This is done in Mac Preview.
+Result is pizzeria-small.jpg.
+The image is further optimzed via gulp image optimizer before loading.

+#### End of My Changes
 ---

 To get started, check out the repository, inspect the code,